Doubly robust tests of exposure effects under high-dimensional confounding: Introduction

 In this work, we describe how to obtain uniformly valid tests of the causal null hypothesis for a regression parameter in a high-dimensional Generalized Linear Model (GLM).
-Our test requires postulation of working models for the conditional mean of the exposure and the outcome given covariates.
+Our tests require postulation of working models for the conditional mean of the exposure and the outcome given covariates.
 We will work under parametric models, as this is what is typically done in practice.
 First, we describe a procedure for estimating the nuisance parameters which yields a valid test so long as all working models are correct.
 However, given that regularization/model selection is required because we do not know the true models to start with, some degree of misspecification is likely.
 This is felt most acutely when the number of covariates in the data set is very large relative to the number of observations.
 We then show how to amend the earlier procedure for nuisance parameter estimation, so that the test statistic will converge uniformly to a limiting normal distribution if either working model is correct.
 Hence the test can be made \textit{uniformly doubly robust}.
-This is in contrast to several existing proposals, which give doubly robust estimators but not inference.
+This is in contrast to several existing proposals, which give doubly robust estimators but not inference \citep{van_der_laan_targeted_2011,farrell_robust_2015,chernozhukov_double/debiased_2018,shah_hardness_2019}.
 Furthermore, we will show that when both working models are correct, then in certain cases the test will continue to attain its nominal size under sparsity conditions weaker than those invoked in the literature.
 Our test statistic is straightforward to construct, and all procedures for estimating the nuisance parameters can be performed using existing penalized regression software.
-Sample splitting is not required, which makes our proposals feasible for applied practitioners.
+Sample-splitting is not required, which makes our proposal much simpler to implement and less affected by regularization bias in moderate sample sizes.